saad1912/End_to_End_ML/README.md

 ## Creating Conda Environment

-To create a new conda environment with Python 3.7, use the following command:
+To create a new conda environment with Python 3.7, I used the following command:

 ```sh
 conda create -p venv python=3.7 -y